 We’ve all heard of the sophomore slump—well, all of us except Anker.
 The Anker SoundCore Liberty Air 2 exceeds our expectations for how a cheap pair of true wireless earbuds should perform, making it one of my personal favorites.
 The Qi-compatible charging case feels premium and the call quality is superb.
 Let’s jump right in and explore the strengths and weaknesses of this generally great headset.

-Editor’s note: this Anker SoundCore Liberty Air 2 review was updated on August 5, 2020, to include information about Bluetooth connections and a microphone poll.
+Editor’s note: this Anker SoundCore Liberty Air 2 review was updated on November 6, 2020, to include information about issues switching between devices.

 Who should get the Anker SoundCore Liberty Air 2?